scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

 Channel your divine wrath at a creature in range you can see.
 Make a spellcasting roll against the creatures Stamina save.
-On success the creature takes 6 wounds in holy damage, adding a wound die for every critical rolled.
+On success the creature takes 6/0 in holy damage, adding 0/1 for every critical rolled.
 This damage bypasses any resistances.
-Damage dealt from this spell reduces the creatures maximum wounds an equal amount, recovering 1 max wound every day. casting _Power Word: Heal_ on a creature removes this effect.
+Damage dealt from this spell reduces the creatures maximum wounds by an equal amount, recovering 1 max wound every day. casting _Power Word: Heal_ on a creature removes this effect.

-Add a wound for every level cast above 6th.
+Add 1/0 in holy damage for every level cast above 6th.

 #### Power Word: Heal
 *6th level*